 Welcome to MFA Graduate Advising

 My name is Mary Sheffield-Gentry (you can call me Mary), and I'm your devoted advisor.
 The MFA program here at FAU is small – this means we have a close community and small classes with dedicated faculty.
 While you are here, I urge you to join your community – take part in the Reading events and consider throwing your own.
 Enroll in the Sanders Writer in Residence class held each Spring term.
-Submit your work to Coastlines and consider applying for an editorial position.
+Consider working on our national literary magazine, Swamp Ape Review.
 Take on an Internship for at least one summer.
 Travel and go to writing conferences.
 Read and submit to our blog, add us on Facebook, and take advantage of all the opportunities we offer here!

 Now, then.
 Let's get into the nuts and bolts of the degree, shall we?